edh57/solid-gilded-rose/README.md

 This is my attempt at working through the Gilded Rose kata.
 Original Kata found at https://github.com/emilybache/GildedRose-Refactoring-Kata.
 Each step of my process will be a commit.

+*steps before refactoring* - Create enough tests based on the specification that cover all lines of existing code.
+This gives us a good "green" case to make sure we stay within.
+Any breaking tests should be indicators of changes in functionality.

+*first_refactor* - Simple refactor to take care of pulling repeated strings into variables.
+Not really solid, just something basic to get out of the way.

+*second_refactor* - The `GildedRose.updateQuality` is certainly the main target of the refactors.
+The method is itself very high in complexity, with multiple branches in multiple loops based on item names.
+Any additional names that are added to this will simply continue to increase the complexity, and changes to one item's rules could very well break other items.
+In this way, it violates the Dependency Inversion Principle in that it is tightly coupled with concretions of the "Item" class.
+My first attempt is going to be to create further Item types that know how to calculate their own quality.
+Part of my brain says this voilates the Single Responsibility Principle, but we'll get to that one.

+Hit the problem with that one, that I ended up having to use something other than an Item, and extending that in weird ways, which I did not like.
+So the SRP violation that was tickling my brain had me go a different direction, and create an sepearate class for analyzing the quality of an item.

 ## Gilded Rose Requirements Specification